-Trans people in Massachusetts face high levels of discrimination and violence due to widespread prejudice and the assumption that transgender people are outside the law’s protections.
-MTPC is working to alter both non-discrimination laws and hate crime laws to explicitly and comprehensively state that trans individuals are protected from discrimination under the law.
+Trans folks in Massachusetts and all across the U.S. face high levels of discrimination and violence due to widespread prejudice and the assumption that they are outside the law’s protections.
 A review of six studies conducted between 1996 and 2006, in cities and regions on both coasts and the Midwest, showed the following ranges for experiences of discrimination based on gender identity:1

 • 13% – 56% of trans people had been unjustly fired